Zyvent/The-Project/README.md

 The-Project
 ===========

-Project of an Implemention of Risk on Apple device.
+Implemention of Riskderivat on Apple device.